actinia-org/actinia-introduction/docs/index.md

         * [https://actinia.mundialis.de/api/v1/locations/nc_spm_08/mapsets/landsat/raster_layers/lsat5_1987_10](https://actinia.mundialis.de/api/v1/locations/nc_spm_08/mapsets/landsat/raster_layers/lsat5_1987_10)
     * note: `process_results` are ordered alphabetically, not thematically

+### Summary

+So far we have seen some REST basics and explored a few endpoints provided by actinia.
+Indeed the structure of the endpoints follow some GRASS GIS concepts (compare the graphical introduction above) but this does not limit us much from processing "any" geospatial data.

 ## Exploring the API: finding available actinia endpoints

-The actinia REST API documentation is available at [https://redocly.github.io/redoc/?url=https://actinia.mundialis.de/api/v1/swagger.json](https://redocly.github.io/redoc/?url=https://actinia.mundialis.de/api/v1/swagger.json).
+The actinia REST API documentation is online available (directly generated from the source code of actinia).

-Check out some of the various sections in these [actinia API docs](https://redocly.github.io/redoc/?url=https://actinia.mundialis.de/api/v1/swagger.json):
+Check out some of the various sections in the [actinia API docs](https://redocly.github.io/redoc/?url=https://actinia.mundialis.de/api/v1/swagger.json):

 * Module Management
 * Authentication Management